Unix CLI as the Native Tool Interface for AI Agents¶

 run(command)tool backed by Unix CLI can replace large typed-function catalogs, exploiting the model's shell pretraining and Unix's discovery and composition primitives.

-Core Concept¶
+Core concept¶

 This is the extreme end of the tool minimalism spectrum: where tool consolidation reduces overlap, the single-tool hypothesis eliminates tool selection entirely.